yunwilliamyu/opal/readme.txt

     First download and expand Opal to a working directory: git clone https://github.com/yunwilliamyu/opal.git
         cd opal
+        bash SETUP.sh

+    The provided setup script will test your environment for dependencies and download some example data files to play with.
+It will fail when it does not find a required dependency, and attempt to give instructions for how to install them.
+On Ubuntu, the following should install all needed
+    dependencies:
-    You must ensure that all dependencies are installed.
-On Ubuntu, you can do: sudo apt-get install vowpal-wabbit python-pip
+        sudo apt-get install vowpal-wabbit python-pip
         pip install pandas, sklearn
     Note that you must install the command-line version of vowpal-wabbit, as Opal depends on the "vw" command.

-    Altenrately, the provided  setup script will test your environment for dependencies and download some example data files to play with.
-    It will fail when it does not find a required dependency, and give instructions for how to install them.
-        bash SETUP.sh

     To test Opal after setup if you downloaded the example data files using SETUP.sh:
         ./opal.py simulate data/A1/test data/A1/train out_dir -r
-    Note that this may take a very long time to train, so you may change the coverage to have a quicker (but horrendously inaccurate test of the pipeline as follows):
+    Note that this may take a very long time to train, so you may change the coverage to have a quicker (but horrendously inaccurate) test of the pipeline as follows:
         ./opal.py simulate data/A1/test data/A1/train out_dir -r -c0.1

     For context, the coverage parameter -c is the most important one,